hariprasadkyasa/Devgram/README.md

 ---

+## Usage Instructions:

+- Launch the app
+- Signup by providing a unique email id and other details.
+- The app automatically logs in after successful signup
+- The app displays posts that community has shared
+- Use Create Post option to share new post
+---

 ## Key Components:
 - **AuthenticationService**: A protocol defining a set of methods to handle user signup and authentication operations.
 - **AuthenticationServiceManager**: A class implementing the `AuthenticationService`.